andallas/KATT2/README.md

 *Tank*
 ```
-A slow-moving ground enemy.
-Takes two normal shots to destroy.
-The first shot destroys the turret
-mounted to its top.
-The second shot destroys the body.
+A slow-moving armored enemy.
+Each point in armor absorbs a 'hit'.
 ```

 *Snake*